gabriel-jm/lithen-fns/docs/with-signal.md

 The `withSignal` function is used to add specific elements based on the signal provided.
 Common uses is to render something conditionally or to render multiple elements from a list.

-It returns an instance of `WithSignal`.
-The place where the `withSignal` is placed will have a custom element from lithen called `LithenShell`, its tag is `ltn-shell`, the elements returned by the `withSignal` callback will be the children of this element so be aware that whenever you use this signal there will have a `ltn-shell` element.
+It returns an instance of `LithenShell`, which is a custom element, its tag is `ltn-shell`, the elements returned by the render callback are dynamicly changed in the `LithenShell`'s content.

 ## How it works?

 Why this `ltn-shell` element is necessary?
-This is the solution found to be enable to manipulate, add or remove elements from a specific place it the DOM freely.
+This is the solution found to be enable to manipulate, add or remove elements from a specific place it the DOM freely and based on a signal change.

 ## Usage